A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Methodology

 Moreover, we annotated several additional types of information that have been identified as the most useful for the analysis and description of the current state of the art, as well as for recognition of remaining open problems and potential future work, namely:

-\begin{itemize} \item dataset used (if authors used an existing dataset, a name of such dataset, otherwise information about how own dataset was obtained), \item content/context signals (whether the paper tackles with content, context or both types of credibility signals, see Section~\ref{section:background-dimensions} for more information), \item list of credibility signals (a specific list of signals addressed in the paper), \item automated detection (whether a paper attempts to perform also an automatic credibility assessment and/or automatic detection of credibility signals), \item models (if paper attempts to perform automated detection, what kind of models have been used), \item metrics (if paper attempts to perform automated detection, what kind of metrics have been used), \item human agreement (if paper introduces an annotated dataset, what kind of human agreement was achieved). \end{itemize}
+\begin{itemize} \item dataset used (if authors used an existing dataset, a name of such dataset, otherwise information about how own dataset was obtained), \item content/context signals (whether the paper tackles with content, context or both types of credibility signals, see Section~\ref{section:background-dimensions} for more information), \item list of credibility signals (a specific list of signals addressed in the paper), \item automated detection (whether a paper attempts to perform also an automatic credibility assessment and/or automatic detection of credibility signals), \item models (if paper attempts to perform automated detection, what kind of models have been used), \item metrics (if paper attempts to perform automated detection, what kind of metrics have been used), \item human agreement (if paper introduces an annotated dataset, what kind of annotator mutual agreement was achieved, measured by standard metrics, e.g., by Cohen’s Kappa). \end{itemize}